 We are seeking bilingual (English/Spanish) Screening and Information Specialists (SIS) for the Massachusetts Substance Use Helpline (MA Helpline) and the Illinois Opioid and Other Drug Helpline (IL Helpline), and soon a substance use helpline for the state of Vermont.
-SIS must be able to establish rapport with callers, elicit relevant information, effectively communicate by phone and online chat, gather and record data, accurately assess Helpline users’ needs, provider referrals to appropriate services, and motivate and support them to follow through with accessing substance abuse and related services.
+SIS must be able to establish rapport with consumers who have substance use related concerns via the phone and online chat, elicit relevant information to accurately assess needs, gather and record data, provide referrals to appropriate services, and provide support to consumers encouraging them to follow through with accessing the referred services.

 Operated by HRiA for more than 20 years, the Massachusetts Substance Use Helpline (MA Helpline) provides free and confidential information and referrals for substance use problems and related concerns across the Commonwealth of Massachusetts.
 The Illinois Helpline for Opioids and Other Substances (IL Helpline) is a newer project focusing on increasing access to opioid use disorder treatment and reducing opioid related death in Illinois.
 Launched in December 2017, the IL Helpline provides free and confidential information and referrals for opioid and other drug use problems and related concerns to residents of Illinois.
 Over the coming year, the IL Helpline will continue to roll out additional services and enhancements to meet the needs of Illinois residents and build awareness of the service.
 HRiA will soon begin development of a substance use helpline for the state of Vermont.
 The Helplines are committed to linking consumers with comprehensive, accurate, and current information about substance use disorder treatment, prevention, and recovery services in their area.
 HRiA anticipates continued growth of our Helpline services, and is developing capacity and creating opportunities for team members to be involved in program development and have enhanced reach and impact on those affected by Substance Use Disorder (SUD).